nbittich/app-burgernabije-besluitendatabank/README.md

 # (...) there might be other information
 ```
-- `docker-compose up -d besluiten-consumer` to re-create the container.
+- step 3: `docker-compose up -d besluiten-consumer` to re-create the container.
-- We need to flush the ingested data.
+- step 4: We need to flush the ingested data.
 Sample migrations have been provided.
 ```
 cp ./config/sample-migrations/flush-besluiten-consumer.sparql-template ./config/migrations/local/[TIMESTAMP]-flush-besluiten-consumer.sparql
 docker-compose restart migrations
 ```
-- Once migrations a success, further `besluiten-consumer` data needs to be flushed too.
+- step 5: Once migrations a success, further `besluiten-consumer` data needs to be flushed too.
 ```
 docker-compose exec besluiten-consumer curl -X POST http://localhost/flush docker-compose logs -f --tail=200 besluiten-consumer
 ```
   - This should end with `Flush successful`.
-- Proceed to consuming data from scratch again, ensure `docker-compose.override.yml` should AT LEAST contain the following information
+- step 6: Proceed to consuming data from scratch again, ensure `docker-compose.override.yml` should AT LEAST contain the following information
 ```yml
 version: '3.7'